 Let’s Wait Until Everyone is Using Salesforce

 The most significant barrier to this new approach is the status quo.
 While the number of companies implementing Salesforce.com grows daily, many continue to struggle with CRM adoption.
 Contrary to common perception, integrating a continuous learning solution into Salesforce.com should not be sequenced AFTER adoption.
 This solution actually DRIVES adoption.
 By implementing this solution alongside Salesforce.com deployment implementation expenses are drastically reduced.
+This information is vital.

 Sales operations and training professionals finally have an alternative to traditional training events.
 This radical new approach transforms sales organizations for the better.
 Additionally, this results in continuous learning improved selling behaviors, and greater CRM adoption.
 Want to learn more about the impact this solution can have on your organization?
 Contact us today.
+The time is now.